 When registering a business name, we recommend researching your business name by checking:

 - Your state's business records

 It's very important to secure your domain name before someone else does.

 STEP 2: Form a legal entity

-Establishing a legal business entity such as an LLC prevents you from being personally liable if your market research firm is sued.
-There are many business structures to choose from including: Corporations, LLC's, and DBA's.
+Establishing a legal business entity such as an LLC or corporation protects you from being held personally liable if your market research firm is sued.

 Form Your LLC

 Read our Guide to Form Your Own LLC